PauloRlopez/SQL_Basics/README.md

 ## Usage

+> Individual project:

-> Individual project by using Postresql and using pgAdmin.
-I also used the [Pagila] https://wiki.postgresql.org/wiki/Sample_Databases
+1. Using Postresql and using pgAdmin along with SQL scripts.

+I also used the [Pagila](https://wiki.postgresql.org/wiki/Sample_Databases) popular database example for PostreSQL.

-Pagila: Based on MySQL's replacement for World, Sakila, which is itself inspired by the Dell DVD Store.
+**Pagila: Based on MySQL's replacement for World, Sakila, which is itself inspired by the Dell DVD Store.**

+## Thanks